 A NOID is a formal letter from USCIS indicating that the agency plans to deny an immigration application.
 The evaluating officer may issue this notice for different reasons, such as when there’s insufficient evidence or documentation to support the application or when new evidence suggests a previously approved application could now be denied.

-When USCIS issues a NOID, it doesn’t mean it has actually denied the application.
+When USCIS sends a NOID, it does not mean the application has already been denied.
 Instead, it signifies serious concerns or potential deficiencies in the submitted application.

-A NOID’s primary purpose is to formally alert petitioners that their application, in its current state, doesn’t meet their eligibility requirements.
-Consequently, the agency issues a NOID so that these applicants have a chance to provide additional evidence or significant clarification before USCIS makes a final decision.
+A NOID’s primary purpose is to formally alert petitioners that their application, in its current state, doesn’t meet USCIS eligibility requirements.
+Consequently, the agency issues a NOID so that applicants have a chance to provide additional evidence or significant clarification before USCIS makes a final decision.

 Why Does USCIS Issue NOIDs?